fhdm-dev/scoppy/README.md

 > Please use the latest versions of the App (v1.010) and Firmware (v2).
 Older versions of the firmware will not work with the latest version of the app and vice versa

 ## Quick Start

+> Caution (especially for novices).
+Even the low voltages we're dealing with have the potential to damage electrical equipment (and of course don't even think about trying to measure high voltages) so I don't recommend using an expensive Android device - or for that matter any device you couldn't afford to blow up!

 ### 1. Install the Scoppy Android App
 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.